 - Using bacteria to break down manure and plants like a compost to create a flammable gas, which can be burned to generate power

 Biomass is a renewable source of power that comes from organic materials.

 It’s mostly made by burning wood to heat a boiler.
 The boiler produces steam to turn a turbine, which creates power.

 This energy source provides reliable power to customers depending on the availability of sustainable biomass.

 Biomass is an expensive way to create power.

-With a low impact to the environment, biomass produces less emissions than other supply options.
+With a low impact to the environment, biomass is considered a carbon-neutral energy source.

 There’s currently no biomass generation on the grid.